-Ryan is an attorney in Beasley Allen Law Firm's Mass Torts Section.
+Ryan is an attorney in Beasley Allen Law Firm’s Mass Torts Section.
 After clerking with the firm for two years, he now works full time on cases involving defective pharmaceutical drugs and medical devices.
 He primarily focuses on cases involving DePuy Attune knee replacements and bone cements, which are both causing early revision surgeries due to mechanical loosening.
 Ryan also works on cases for injured individuals in the opioid litigation.

 Ryan earned his Bachelor of Science degree from Florida State University.
 He graduated in only two-and-a-half years at the age of 20.
 While at Florida State, Ryan was selected to multiple national academic honor organizations and was a member of Kappa Alpha Order.